 Unsure of what you want your major to be?
 You are not alone!
 Between 50 to 70% of college students who start off with a declared major in their freshman year will change their major plans at least once during their college careers.
 Rather than change your mind later, take the time now to explore interests and majors with your Academic Counselor.
 You will meet one-on-one with your Academic Counselor to explore your interests and abilities.
 You will also attend the annual Majors and Minors Fair where you will get to meet with the faculty from the various academic departments.
 Mercyhurst has over 100 academic areas of study that you can explore, so take your time and find the program that works best for you!

-The Tutoring Center provides one-on-one or group peer tutoring for most classes.
+The Tutoring Center offers one-on-one or small group tutoring in most subject areas, including English language support.
 Enrolled students may be tutored for 3 hours per week/per course.
 Peer tutors are students who have earned a “B” grade or better in the class for which they tutor and have been recommended by the faculty.
 Tutoring is offered to enrolled students free of charge.

 For more information regarding the Tutoring Center or our peer tutors, please contact: